 - 1. The class of data specified, for example, an amount or a reference. - 2.
 How the data is formatted, for example, line length and character restrictions. - 3.
 The business origin of the data, for example, type of payment, such as the settlement amount or commission. - 4.
 In some cases, the coding scheme used, for example, a party is identified by its local market or proprietary code.

 Generic field structure

-This table (Field tags on page 236) describes the generic field structural components shown in the diagram.
+This table describes the generic field structural components shown in the diagram.

 Field tags